 If you’re curious about the digital advertising world and are wondering where to start, we’re here to give you a 101 guide, one social media platform at a time.
-In this blog, we’re going to look at Snapchat advertising – but first, a little introduction…
+In this blog, we will look at Snapchat advertising – but first, a little introduction…

 What Is Snapchat?

 Snapchat is a video and image-sharing social media platform.
-It is used via mobile phone devices in the form of an Android and iOS friendly app.
+It is used via mobile phone devices as an Android and iOS-friendly app.
 Since its introduction in 2011, Snapchat has seen many updates – but its core concept has stayed the same.

-Snapchat’s distinguishing feature is that any picture, video or message (AKA ‘snap’) sent is only made available to the receiver for a short period of time before it becomes inaccessible.
+Snapchat’s distinguishing feature is that any picture, video or message (AKA ‘snap’) sent is only made available to the receiver briefly before it becomes inaccessible.
 This unique selling point was originally designed to encourage a more natural flow of interaction rather than information being harvested.

 In 2013, Snapchat was the first to incorporate a story feature.
 You have more than likely seen this across other social channels – including Facebook and Instagram – but Snapchat is where it all started.
 With Snapchat Stories, the content stays available on the platform for 24 hours – a slightly longer shelf-life compared to 10-second snaps.

-Omnicore reports that there are 218 million daily active Snapchat users in 2020, with more than 37.5% of UK smartphone users on the app.
+Omnicore reports 218 million daily active Snapchat users in 2020, with over 37.5% of UK smartphone users on the app.
 Despite the app’s undeniable popularity, Snapchat’s audience is not as varied as other platforms.

 Snapchat Advertising header image